dataventure-io/etl-tool/README.md

 The ETL tool:
 * extracts from SQL Server, Excel, or CSV data sources.
 * loads into SQL Server, Excel, or CSV targets
-* uses PowerShell to script the execution
+* uses a PowerShell driver script
 * can use PowerShell lambda functions to transform data